-What is entrepreneurship?
-How to become an entrepreneur?
+What is Entrepreneurship?
+How to Become an Entrepreneur

 Though the definition of entrepreneurship has remained the same in economic terms, the role of an entrepreneur continues to evolve.
 With the rise of technology and increased access to capital for entrepreneurs of all types, entrepreneurship is becoming the career path of choice.
-As of 2020, there are 582 million entrepreneurs in the world, with 62% of adults stating that entrepreneurship is a good career.
+As of 2020, there are 582 million entrepreneurs in the world, with 62% of adults agreeing that entrepreneurship is a good career.
 From small businesses to international companies, entrepreneurship is essential to keeping our economy healthy and balanced.

 So, what does it mean to be an entrepreneur, and how can you become one?
 What is the impact of entrepreneurship on society, and why is this role so important?
 We’ve created a comprehensive guide that covers the skills and steps needed to become an entrepreneur.
 We’ve also included testimonials and wise words from successful entrepreneurs to help you better understand the important role of an entrepreneur a bit better.